thatvirtualboy/horizon-linux-vm/README.md

 * Kind
 * Octant
 * zsh + ohmyzsh
+   * NOTE: This WILL change your default shell

 NOTE: this option requires you add your subnet to _/etc/vmware/viewagent-custom.conf_ following the Horizon Agent install (e.g., `Subnet=10.1.1.0/24`)